jwplayer/applicaster-docs/protection.md

 Content can be protected is protected in various ways:
 - URL signing: Ensures only Applicaster Apps can access videos
 - Geo blocking: Ensures videos can only be accessed in a specific country
-- Entitlement checking: Ensures only entitled users can access videos based on purchases
+- DRM: Ensure only entitle users can playback video

 ## How to apply geo blocking?
 <img align="right" src="./img/applicaster-di-plugin.png" width="200">